Why are Old Growth Forests Important?

 The past few years have revealed the plight of forests globally, with slash-and-burn deforestation for agricultural land, reckless and unsustainable logging practices, and wildfires ignited by dry conditions exacerbated by the increase in global temperature.
 It has become more evident than ever that we need to stand up and fight for our forests.
 From the rainforests of the Amazon to the coastal temperate rainforest on the West coast of Canada, the fate of our magnificent trees is at stake.

-Here at A Greener Future, we are advocates for litter cleanup and prevention and education about plastic pollution.
+Here at A Greener Future, we are advocates for litter cleanup, waste prevention, and education about plastic pollution.
 As water protectors and environmental activists, we also stand in solidarity with defenders of old-growth forests.

 What is an old-growth forest?